|Last Update: 13 June 2018|

 The project ideas listed here are related to my areas of research, which in a summarised way include the application of search and optimisation methods including artificial intelligence techniques to tackle a range of real-world problems in the broad area of modelling and optimisation.
-Also, some of the these project ideas are related to the module that I currently teach, G54LDO.
+Also, some of the these project ideas are related to the modules that I currently teach, Linear and Discrete Optimization and Simulation and Optimization for Decision Support.
+Other modules related to these project ideas are Artificial Intelligence Methods and Fundamentals of Artificial Intelligence.

 I would also supervise projects in other topics of computer science if the project is within my interests and I feel competent to supervise the project.
 Please contact me if you are interested in me supervising your project so that we can have a conversation before agreeing to supervise a project.
-Note that all the projects listed below involve both research and programming nd can also be targeted to a practical application that is in your interests.
+Note that all the projects ideas listed below involve both research and programming but they can also be tailored for a practical application that is in your interests.

 What is required to undertake the projects suggested here?
 One typical question is: is this project adequate for obtaining a high grade? and the answer for all projects listed here is YES BUT IT STRONGLY DEPENDS ON THE STUDENT'S COMMITTMENT TO DEVELOP A HIGH-QUALITY DISSERTATION.
 The projects listed here have the potential to carry out research and develop a computer system.
-You definitely need to do considerable programming but also search the literature, select, read and analyse sources of information (not only Google search).
+You definitely need to do considerable programming but also search the literature, select, read and analyse sources of information.
 As a computing student you are expected to produce good quality computer code.
 At first sight, these projects might seem too challenging, particularly if you are not familar with the problems or techniques.
 However, these are project ideas for which I can offer specific guidance.
-But of course, I will not tell you exactly how to develop the project.
 Selecting a challenging project does not guarantee you to obtain a high grade, that is only a good start.
 It is your performance and achievements which will be reflected in the final grade.

-Are these project ideas suitable for 60/40/20 credit dissertations?
-Most of the project ideas suggested here can be adapted for developing a dissertation according to the degree type (Master degree, UG single honours, UG joint honours, UG Major/Minor, etc.).
-Please refer to the corresponding handbook for more guidelines and the requirements that your project should meet according to your course.
+Are these project ideas suitable for MSc, MSci or BSc dissertations?
+Most of the project ideas suggested here can be adapted for developing a dissertation according to the degree type and subject (computer science, artificial intelligence, software engineering, etc.).
+Please see the corresponding project handbook for more guidelines and the requirements that your project should meet according to your degree.
+For all these project ideas, there is a potential for producing a publication if that is something that interests you.

 Some ideas for individual projects are listed below, they are intentionally described very briefly in order not to be too